Natural Alternative Therapies

 (That’s why you can promote a safer pregnancy and easier birth with Magnesium baths)

-How to Stop Restless Leg Syndrome – Immediately
+How to Use Magnesium to Relieve Restless Leg Syndrome

 Doctors cannot specifically diagnose Restless Leg Syndrome because they are not trained to look at or diagnose anything on the fundamental level of cause.

-In my opinion, none of this medication should be given because they are toxic, have many side effects and will further drive down your Magnesium levels.
+In my opinion, none of these medications should be given because they are toxic, have many side effects, and will further drive down your Magnesium levels.

 Dr. Carolyn Dean says: